Use grid to position content within a responsive layout.

 Align content in a grid

-To change the alignment of a single grid child, select the grid child and go to Style panel > Grid child > Align.
+To change the alignment of a single grid child, select the grid child and go to Style panel > Grid child.
+There, you can set alignment or justification for the grid child in Align and Justify.

 Span grid children